Category of Astronomical Heritage: tangible immovable

 John Brashear of Pittsburgh, Pennsylvania (optics) and

-The original mechanical clock drive (CSTM 1974.0488) of the telescope for tracking the stars, driven by falling weights, controlled by a fly-weight governor (like that invented by James Watt for the steam engines) was replaced in the 1950s in order to take photographs.
+The original mechanical clock drive (CSTM 1974.0488) of the telescope for tracking the stars, driven by falling weights, controlled by a fly-weight governor (like that invented by James Watt for the steam engines) was replaced by a synchronous electrical motor in the 1950s in order to take photographs.

 used first in 1905 for the total solar eclipse expedition to Labrador (CSTM 1974.0754).

-This solar telescope for photographing and spectroscopically studying the Sun was installed in a shed with roll-off roof. - Double astrograph (CSTM 1966.0401) with two main cameras plus a patrol camera, located in a small dome (Photo Equatorial building, 1914) near the main building.
+This solar telescope for photographing and spectroscopically studying the Sun was installed in a shed with roll-off roof. - Double Astrograph, made by John Brashear of Pittsburgh, Pennsylvania (1915), (CSTM 1966.0401) with two main cameras plus a patrol camera, located in a small dome (Photo Equatorial building, 1914) near the main building.

 It was used for photographing the sky and to measure the brightness of the stars on the photographs with a photometer.